wely/DevCamp/HOL/node/03-azuread-office365/README.md

     module.exports.generateMailBody = generateMailBody;
     ```

-    > There are [numerous settings](https://graph.microsoft.io/en-us/docs/api-reference/v1.0/api/user_post_messages) you can include in a mail message
+    > There are [numerous settings](https://graph.microsoft.io/en-us/docs/api-reference/v1.0/api/user_post_messages) you can include in a mail message.

 1. Extend `routes/new.js` to call our helper by adding a new function after the end of `function uploadImage()` and before the module export statement.